In a nutshell

 Why is invoicing a key issue for service companies?

-Invoicing is more than just an administrative document: it represents the heart of your relationship with your customers.
-A poorly structured invoice can lead to late payment, affecting your cash flow and undermining the trust your customers place in your company.
-For example, a strategy consultancy that doesn’t provide precise details of its services runs the risk of its customers disputing the amounts invoiced, or refusing to pay on time.
+Invoicing is more than just a document administrative: it represents the heart of your relationship with your customers.
+A invoice can lead to late payment, affect your cash flow and undermine the trust your customers place in your company.
+For example, a strategy consultancy that fails to provide precise details of its services runs the risk of its customers disputing the amounts invoiced, or refusing to pay on time.

 To avoid these situations, it’s essential to focus on transparency and precision.
-A well-constructed invoice enhances the value of your services and facilitates exchanges with your customers, particularly when it comes to clarifying amounts or resolving disputes.
+A well-constructed invoice enhances the value of your services and facilitates exchanges with your customers, by in particular when it comes to clarifying amounts or resolving disputes.

 The main billing methods